alb-i986/bin/README.md

 ```

 Updates (by pulling) master for each project under each of the given project roots.
-By default (i.e. if no args are given), it updates all of the projects under '~/workspace'.
+By default (i.e. if no args are given), it updates all of the projects under `~/workspace`.

+At the end, it will print out a summary with the projects for which the operation failed, if any.

 It wraps `git_pull_safe`: see the corresponding paragraph for more details.